-The Hebridean Way Cycle route was launched on Friday 11th March 2016, the day after Mark Beaumont completed cycling the entire route.
+The Hebridean Way Cycle route was launched on 11th March 2016, after Mark Beaumont cycled the route.

 Steeped in history, the Hebridean Way stretches 185 miles along the length of the Outer Hebrides from Vatersay in the south to the Butt of Lewis in the north.
 The route passes through 10 Islands linked by a combination of causeways and ferries, over rugged hills and along dazzling Atlantic coastline.